 Youth Cannabis and Tobacco Prevention

-Peer 2 Peer is a youth cannabis and tobacco prevention program created by United General staff to train high school and middle school students to become peer educators.
-After taking part in a fun, free training, peer educators are equipped with the knowledge, skills, and tools to teach younger peers and community members about health and prevention science, healthy coping skills for stress and anxiety, social norms, the effects of cannabis and tobacco, and more.
-Since its inception in the 2019-2020 school year, nearly 100 young people and their adult advisors from across the Northwest have been trained in the Peer 2 Peer curriculum, and we are thrilled to once again be offering these trainings in person.
-If you are interested in a training for your group of young people, please contact us!
+Peer 2 Peer is a youth cannabis and tobacco prevention program created by United General staff to train high school and middle school students as peer educators for their community.
+Groups of students wanting to become peer educators will attend a free and fun all-day training alongside their adult advisor.
+During this training, students will be equipped with the knowledge, tools, and presentation skills to teach younger peers and community members about topics such as prevention science, media literacy, stress and anxiety coping mechanisms, the effects of cannabis and tobacco, and much more!
+Since its creation in the 2019-2020 school year, the Peer 2 Peer program has successfully trained over 200 students and their adult advisors from across the 5-County North Sound Region.
+If you’re interested in empowering the youth in your community to become peer educators, please contact us for upcoming dates and information!

 Want to learn more?